Down to the Last Play

 - In the 2009 Grey Cup (final of the Canadian Football League) game, the Montreal Alouettes were down 27-25, 43 yards from the Saskatchewan Roughriders' goal when time ran out (and this was, indeed, after a comeback from 27-11 early in the fourth quarter).
 Their attempt at the field goal actually missed.
 There was a moment where most everyone was actually convinced the game was over and Saskatchewan had just won the Grey Cup.
-Then it began to filter to people that a 10-yard penalty had just been called against Saskatchewan (for having one too many player on the field), and Montreal got to try again.
+Then it began to filter to people that a 10-yard penalty had just been called against Saskatchewan (for having one too many players on the field), and Montreal got to try again.
 They won 28-27.

 - Actually, it's even more clever.
 The Alouettes knew the Roughriders had one too many players, and they went in as fast as possible and rushed their kick before the other team realised they were in fault.
 It was a Xanatos Gambit: Either they had a lucky shot and scored, and won, or they missed, called the penalty, and got to try again much closer.